 It is sometimes thought that, if someone hurts us, they need to offer a full and genuine apology.
 It is then up to us how we choose to respond.
-If it seems to us that they really are sorry, then we usually feel that we can—and perhaps ought to—accept their apology and ‘move on’.
+If we think they really are sorry, then we usually feel that we can — and perhaps ought to — accept their apology and move on.

 It follows that an apology is not a full and final payment of the moral debt that we are owed.
 It is more like a down payment, with the remaining debt yet to be paid out.
 When we accept an apology, we are not thereby handing over the keys to moral redemption.
 An apology is only the beginning.
 Like any promise, it can either be fulfilled or broken.

 First of all, if we have been offered a sincere apology, we should not feel that we have given everything away if we accept it.
 We should expect that there is more to follow.
 The apology is a step in the right direction, rather than the end of the road.